Russian Ground Forces: Personnel

-In 2006, the Ground Forces included an estimated total of 360,000 persons, including approximately 190,000 conscripts.
-The IISS counted both the Ground Forces and the Russian Airborne Forces together, which produced a figure of 395,000.
-This can be compared to an estimated 670,000, with 210,000 conscripts, in 1995–96.
-These numbers should be treated with caution, however, due to the difficulty for those outside Russia to make accurate assessments, and confusion even within the General Staff on the numbers of conscripts within the force.

 The Ground Forces began their existence in 1992, inheriting the Soviet military manpower system practically unchanged, though it was in a state of rapid decay.
 The Soviet Ground Forces were traditionally manned through terms of conscription, which had been reduced in 1967 from three to two years and in 2008 to a full year, following which those who have served their mandatory service may sign contracts to become professional servicemen.
 This system was administered through the thousands of military commissariats (voyenkomats) located throughout the Soviet Union.
-Between January and May of each year, every young Soviet male citizen was required to report to the local voyenkomat for assessment for military service, following a summons based on lists from every school and employer in the area.

 The voyenkomat worked to quotas sent out by a department of the General Staff, listing how many young men were required by each service and branch of the Armed Forces.
-Since the fall of the Soviet Union, draft evasion has skyrocketed - officials regularly bemoan the ten or so percent that actually appear when summoned.
+During the 1990s, draft evasion skyrocketed - officials regularly bemoan the ten or so percent that actually appear when summoned.
 The new conscripts were then picked up by an officer from their future unit and usually sent by train across the country.